Giants vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In five games as the underdog over the last 10 contests, the Giants were upset in every contest.
+- In six games as the underdog over the last 10 contests, the Giants were upset in every contest.

-- When it comes to the total, the Giants and their opponents are 4-6-0 in their last 10 games.
+- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on four occasions.

-- Bookmakers have yet to post a spread in any of the Giants' past 10 games.
-The average over/under set by sportsbooks in San Francisco's past three games has been 8.7, a span during which the Giants and their opponents have gone under every time.
+- Bookmakers have not posted a runline in any of the Giants' past 10 games.

 Discover More About This Game